DeborahBarbedo/DeborahBarbedo.github.io/_posts/2023-04-09-WoE_IV_Python_Function.markdown

 ---
-# multilingual page pair id, this must pair with translations of this page.
-(This name must be unique)
+# Multilingual page pair ID (must match translations of this page and be unique)
 lng_pair: 1_WoE_IV_Python_function
-title: "Function in Python to calculate WoE and IV"
+title: "Building a Python Function to Calculate WoE and IV"

-# post specific
+# Post specific settings
-# if not specified, .name will be used from _data/owner/[language].yml
-#author: "Deborah Cholodoysky Barbedo Pereira"
-# multiple category is not supported
 category: Data Analysis
-# multiple tag entries are possible
-tags: [Python functions, Data analysis, Logistic regression, Feature selection, Information Value (IV), Weight of Evidence (WoE), Predictive modeling, Titanic dataset ]
+tags: [Python, Data Analysis, Logistic Regression, Feature Selection, Information Value, Weight of Evidence, Predictive Modeling, Titanic Dataset, WoE, IV]
-# thumbnail image for post
-img: ":IV_and_WoE _functions_in_Python.jpg"
+img: ":IV_and_WoE_functions_in_Python.jpg"
-# disable comments on this page
-#comments_disable: true
+img_alt: "Diagram or code snippet representing WoE and IV calculations in Python"

-# publish date
+# Publish date
 date: 2023-04-09 20:48:53 +0900

-# seo
+# SEO
-# if not specified, date will be used.
-#meta_modify_date: 2021-08-10 11:32:53 +0900
-# check the meta_common_description in _data/owner/[language].yml
-meta_description: "Learn how to enhance your predictive models with the power of Information Value (IV) and Weight of Evidence (WoE).
-This page provides step-by-step instructions for creating custom Python functions that calculate WoE and IV, enabling you to accurately evaluate feature predictiveness and improve model performance."
+meta_description: "Enhance your predictive models using Information Value (IV) and Weight of Evidence (WoE).
+Learn how to build custom Python functions to automate WoE and IV calculations, evaluate feature importance, and streamline variable selection."

-# optional
+# Features
-# please use the "image_viewer_on" below to enable image viewer for individual pages or posts (_posts/ or [language]/_posts folders).
-# image viewer can be enabled or disabled for all posts using the "image_viewer_posts: true" setting in _data/conf/main.yml.
 image_viewer_on: true
-# please use the "image_lazy_loader_on" below to enable image lazy loader for individual pages or posts (_posts/ or [language]/_posts folders).
-# image lazy loader can be enabled or disabled for all posts using the "image_lazy_loader_posts: true" setting in _data/conf/main.yml.
 image_lazy_loader_on: true

-# exclude from on site search
-#on_site_search_exclude: true
-# exclude from search engines
-#search_engine_exclude: true
-# to disable this page, simply set published: false or delete this file
-#published: false
+excerpt: "A step-by-step guide to building a consolidated Python function that automates Weight of Evidence (WoE) and Information Value (IV) calculations for both categorical and continuous data."

 ---

 <!-- outline-start -->